theodore-s-beers/ghazal-typesetting/README.md

 - Ideally, justification would be done with _kashīdah_, rather than with spaces.
 But I'm not sure there's any straightforward way of doing that in the browser.

 - Setting the hemistich width is tricky.
-I tried to make them just wide enough to accommodate a long meter.
-For a short meter, narrower columns would look better, since not as much space would need to be added in justification.
-It's a balancing act.
+I found a rough way of using JavaScript to calculate the width required for the longest hemistich in a given poem, and then to update the CSS accordingly.
+It seems to work, but I'll keep testing it.
+The idea is that we want to make our hemistich blocks only as wide as necessary, so that there won't be too much empty space after justification.

 - I've included an example output file, `hafez-407.html`.
 Apart from the filename, I haven't made any changes to what the script returned for the poem in question.